Daniel-Devis/Synergetic-LLMs/README.md

 # 🔍 Synergetic-LLMs

-This project explores the capabilities of large language models (LLMs) — specifically **GPT-3.5 Turbo** and **GPT-4o Mini** — to generate and **self-review** unit test cases for focal methods using a Synergetic-LLM framework.
+This project explores the capabilities of large language models (LLMs) — specifically **GPT-3.5 Turbo**,**GPT-4o Mini** and **GPT-4.1 Mini** — to generate and **self-review** unit test cases for focal methods using a Synergetic-LLM framework.
 It assesses whether LLMs can reliably generate, critique, and improve unit tests.

 ---